Frequently Asked Questions

 A6.
 As a consumer you should ensure that your kitten was healthy when purchased from the breeder, and therefore I encourage you to bring the kitten in for a health examination through your own veterinarian.
 But if you don't take me up on my 72 hour health guarantee you may lose your opportunity to get your money back for a kitten that may be unhealthy to begin with.

 Q7.
-What is your 2 or 4 year hereditary/congenital/genetic health guarantee about?
-Most breeders I see give only a 1
+What are your extended hereditary/congenital/genetic health guarantees about?
+Most breeders I see give only a 1 year health guarantee.

 A7.
 Because I know the lines I have in my breeding program, I know full well that they are genetically sound and therefore I have no fear of backing up my kittens longer than is traditionally done by most breeders.
-There may be problems later on down the road after the 1st year, and I believe that it is fair to protect my clients for a longer term just in case.
-Sometimes some genetic diseases may not become apparent until after the 1st birthday, in which case you would not have a replacement from a breeder offering only a one year health guarantee.
-Please be aware that in order for me to back up your kitten for 2 or 4 years, you will be contractually obligated to supplement my cat(s)/kitten(s) with NuVet plus Vitamins for the length of the term you select (2 or 4 years).
+There may be problems later on down the road after the 1st year, and I believe that it is fair to protect my clients for a longer term just in case if they so choose.
+I currently offer a first birthday guarantee replacement at half the cost of the kitten purchased as long as the replacement kitten is of the same breed.
+Clients who choose the limited 1st birthday guarantee do not have to commit nor supplement their kittens with NuVet plus vitamins.
+Clients who choose an extended health guarantee will get a ½ purchase price replacement kitten as well assuming that the kitten is of the same breed for replacement, but their term for replacement goes beyond the kittens first birthday.
+These clients who choose the extended health guarantee will need to purchase and supplement their kittens with the NuVet plus vitamin powder for their selected term in order for us to keep our replacement promise.
+Sometimes some genetic or hereditary diseases may not become apparent until after the 1st birthday, in which case you would not have a replacement from a breeder offering only a one year health guarantee.
+Please be aware that in order for me to back up your kitten for 2, 3, or 4 years, you will be contractually obligated to supplement my cat(s)/kitten(s) with NuVet plus Vitamins for the length of the term you select (2, 3, or 4 years).
+Our referral code (7355077) must be used when ordering your vitamins in order for us to confirm that you have in fact ordered your vitamins, and that you are continuing to order the vitamins for the length of your chosen term.
+Yes, there is a commission afforded to us by NuVet plus, and we use those funds to continue purchasing our vitamin powder which we in turn feed to our cats and kittens to ensure health and immunity whilst in our care.
+This is another reason why we offer an extended health guarantee beyond the usualy 1 year guarantee that most breeders adhere to.
+We do not have to provide an extended guarantee, but we choose to do so for the health and longevity of our cats, and their offspring.

 Q8.
-Why do I have to give the kittens NuVet plus Vitamins?
+Why is it important to supplement the kittens with NuVet plus Vitamins?
 And, what is NuVet plus like?

 Q9.
 What kind of vet treatments do your kittens come with?

 Q10.
-Isn't early spaying and neutering too risky for young kittens?
+Is spaying and neutering too risky for young cats?

 Q11.
 What do you feed your kittens & cats?